Juni4567/juni4567/README.md

 ### Cover letter
 My name is Junaid and I am a software engineer.
-I have been developing websites and applications for around 5 years.
-Most my experience lies in backend development and linux server administration.
-I have worked with HTML/CSS, Javascript/NodeJS, PHP, some automation libraries like puppeteer and playwright to automate data scraping tasks.
+I have been developing websites and applications for more than 7 years.
+Most of my experience is in backend development specifically NodeJs, ExpressJs, MongoDB, Redis and REST APIs.
+I have also worked in the frontend development for a while and have experience with HTML/CSS, Javascript, jQuery, and PHP.
+Additionaly because I love to autmoate things; I have gained extensive knowledge of automation libraries i.e. puppeteer and playwright over the years.
+I can automate data scraping from various websites and make make sure to mimic a real browser and user.

-While I am not actively searching for a position, I heard that there is some Backend developer positions that are available and that happens to be the same direction that I want to take in my career.
-I also grew up playing Vice city multiplayer and almost all Assassin's creed releases except for the last 2 because I don't have time anymore!

 You will find high level summaries of my job duties/education history in my resume.
-If you want to see some of the projects that I work on in my spare time, see my GitHub profile: https://github.com/Juni4567 .
+If you want to see some of the projects that I work on in my spare time.
 If you check out my github, it is mostly boilerplate projects that are not finalized.
 I do not feel that they are accurate representations of the quality of work that I bring as a full time employee but it will give you a sense of the technologies that I work with frequently.
 Most of my work has not been open sourced unfortunately.
 However, I am more than happy to create a sample web application project to showcase my full stack/Automation skills.

 Sincerely,

 Junaid Anwar

 junaid4567@gmail.com
-+92310-8511464 (not reachable atm as I am in Thailand for the next few days)